LA isn't one city — it's five cities wearing a trench coat, and every single one of them will feed you better than wherever you flew in from.

 What's the difference between WeHo and Silver Lake?

-Is LA good for trans travelers?
+Is LA safe for trans travelers?

 Screenshot this before you go